MattDooner/spacebot-stereo-vision/README.md

 ## `py/` OpenCV / Python Feature Matching

 You'll first need to install Python and OpenCV with Python bindings.
-Please have a look at http://www.opencv.org for details as steps vary depending on your enviornment.
+Please have a look at http://www.opencv.org for details as steps vary depending on your environment.
 This project was run on OpenCV 2.4.10, Python 2.7.3, and Debian 6.

 ```